 He had now plunged himself to the point of being pathetic; where all hope has seemingly been lost and, being broken by an intense fear, he prays to the Elohim of life… for what… his death!

 His confidence had been crippled and all that was left, in his mind and the fleshly estimation of his circumstances, was emptiness, darkness and gloom.

-This was a man who had been fed by ravens and drank from the stream, when he did according to the word of יהוה, and dwelt by the wadi Kerith.
-When the stream dried up because of the drought that he had called for, he went to Tsarephath, according to the Word of יהוה and was sustained by a widow, according to יהוה’s command (Melaḵim Aleph/1Kings 17).
+This was a man who had been fed by ravens and drank from the stream, when he did according to the Word of יהוה, and dwelt by the wadi Kerith.
+And when the stream dried up because of the drought that he had called for, he went to Tsarephath, according to the Word of יהוה and was sustained by a widow, according to יהוה’s command (Melaḵim Aleph/1Kings 17).